What’s the difference?

 Medical Care Services Provided by Nurses

 Nursing staff can provide a variety of medical services to clients at home.
-This can help seniors stay at home while managing chronic health conditions and also help them recover at home following accidents and illnesses.
-Care is usually provided by a registered nurse, licensed practical nurse, certified nursing assistant or home health aide (under the supervision of a nurse).
+This can help seniors stay at home while managing chronic health conditions, as well as recovery after accidents and illnesses.
+Care is usually provided by a registered nurse, licensed practical nurse, certified nursing assistant, or home health aide (under the supervision of a nurse).

 Some common services include: